£6.8 million awarded to H21 for second phase of hydrogen network researchREAD MORE

-The Climate Change Act commits us to decarbonising 80% of 1990 emissions by the year 2050.
+In 2019, the UK committed to reaching Net Zero emissions by 2050, having previously pledged to decarbonise 80% of 1990 levels via the 2008 Climate Change Act.
 Heat contributes toward a third of our annual CO2 emissions.
 How we decarbonise this key contributor when 83% of domestic homes currently use natural gas for heating and cooking remains unclear.
 Through a series of projects, the H21 programme is delivering evidence in support of a transition to a 100% hydrogen future.

 Hydrogen, zero carbon at the point of use, has the potential to unlock the decarbonisation issue.